wyager/Neks/README.md

 All network encoding is done using [msgpack](http://msgpack.org).

+Messages are preceded by the length of the message, transmitted as a 64-bit big-endian unsigned integer.

 - Requests to Set key `K` to value `V` are sent as `[1, K, V]` (where `K` and `V` are binary arrays).
 - Requests to Get key `K` are sent as `[0, K]`.
 The server sends a response.